 Extent of opportunities for public participation in the budget process

 (supreme audit institution)

 To further strengthen public participation in the budget process, São Tomé e Príncipe's Ministério do Planeamento, Finanças e Economia Azul should prioritize the following actions:

 São Tomé e Príncipe's Assembleia Nacional should prioritize the following actions:

 São Tomé e Príncipe's Tribunal de Contas should prioritize the following actions to improve public participation in the budget process:

-São Tomé e Príncipe's Assembleia Nacional provides weak oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
+São Tomé e Príncipe's Assembleia Nacional provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

 To strengthen independence and improve audit oversight by the São Tomé e Príncipe Tribunal de Contas, the following actions are recommended:

 The emerging practice of establishing independent fiscal institutions

 São Tomé e Príncipe does not have an independent fiscal institution (IFI).
 IFIs are increasingly recognized as valuable independent and nonpartisan information providers to the Executive and/or Parliament during the budget process.